 There is no magic wand that can—poof!—eliminate stress in your life.
 There will always be pressures big and small, such as bosses giving you deadlines, kids fraying your nerves and traffic jams disrupting your best laid travel plans.
 But when stress constantly simmers in your life, it can cause inflammation in your coronary arteries, leading to blood clots.
 “Your body can’t differentiate between the chronic low-grade stress of your harried lifestyle and a life-threatening situation…which fatigues your heart over many decades,” says Karen Koffler, M.D., Clinical Director at Canyon Ranch in Miami.

 Stress-management techniques can alter your physiological response to stressful situations, speeding up how quickly you recover from the heart-pumping, adrenaline-surging, high-alert state that characterizes your body’s fight-or-flight stress response.
 Consider spending 10 to 15 minutes sitting quietly and focusing on your breathing, taking a yoga class once a week or scheduling a monthly massage.
 All the better if you can do these kinds of activities in the morning, says Koffler, because they can set your intention to be calmer, more present and less rushed for the rest of the day.
+If the AM doesn’t work for you, don’t worry: Any time of day is helpful, and the more often you do it, the better.

 Heart Helper 2: Make Sleep a Priority